emeraldonion/emeraldonion.github.io/donate/index.markdown

 Emerald Onion would not exist without the generosity of people, including the people behind Emerald Onion who are all volunteers.
 Grants and donations make up 100% of our income, and we would sincerely welcome your help.
-Being a tax-deductible nonprofit, we depend on grants and donations for maintaining and building privacy infrastructure.
+Being a tax-deductible nonprofit, we depend on grants and donations for deploying and maintaining privacy infrastructure.

 If you are interested in donating or volunteering time, please contact us via Signal (+1-206-739-3390), Wire (EmeraldOnion), or Email (donations at emeraldonion.org) with questions.